Advanced CranioSacral Therapy

 How Does CranioSacral Therapy Work?

-By complementing the body’s natural healing processes, CST is increasingly used as a preventive health measure for its ability to bolster resistance to disease, and is effective for a wide range of medical problems associated with pain and dysfunction, including:
+By complementing the body’s natural healing processes.
+CST is increasingly used as a preventive health measure in these areas and more:

 - Chronic Neck and Back Pain